CRM & sales · 2026 comparison

 Outreach is the enterprise sales engagement standard: multi-channel sequences, conversation intelligence, deal insights, forecasting.
 It's built for 50+ seat sales orgs with mature outbound motions.
 OpsWyse covers the SMB and mid-market job: 22+ CRM surfaces, Wyse drafting outreach end to end, marketing on the same bundle.
 Different scale, different shape.

 Salesforce built the CRM category and still owns enterprise mindshare.
 The per-seat pricing ($150 to $500 per seat per month) is fine for 100-seat sales orgs, brutal for SMBs.
-Wysera replaces the core CRM jobs (pipeline, deals, quotes, contracts, customer health) at $299 flat for 10 seats, and adds marketing and ops on the same bundle.
+Wysera replaces the core CRM jobs (pipeline, deals, quotes, contracts, customer health) at one flat price for 10 seats, and adds marketing and ops on the same bundle.

 Which should you choose?

 Pick Outreach if you fit its sweet spot: Enterprise sales orgs (50+ seats) with mature SDR motions, multi-channel sequences, conversation intelligence requirements, and existing Outreach workflows.
 Outreach is the right call at enterprise sales-org scale.
 Pick Salesforce if you're closer to Enterprises (500+ seats) with existing Salesforce data, Apex customizations, and dedicated admin teams.
 Migration is a quarters-long project at scale.
-If your real problem is paying for too many overlapping tools, neither single choice solves it — that's the case for consolidation.
+If your real problem is paying for too many overlapping tools, neither single choice solves it, that's the case for consolidation.

 The third option

-Or replace both with one $299/month bundle
+Or replace both with one flat bundle

-If you're comparing Outreach and Salesforce to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both — replacing several crm & sales and adjacent tools at once, with a confirm-before-execute step.
+If you're comparing Outreach and Salesforce to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both, replacing several crm & sales and adjacent tools at once, with a confirm-before-execute step.

 Frequently asked